celes-sb/celes-sb/README.md

 -->
 <p>I am glad the algorithm brought you here.
 My name is <b>Celeste S. Bareiro</b> but you can call me <b>C or Celes</b> ;)
 I am a Full Stack Developer graduated from 4Geeks Academy.
 I was born and raised in Argentina 🇦🇷 and I am currently located in Buenos Aires 🧉.
-I am a very creative person and I found that what I love the most about coding is to be able to give form to very cool ideas that almost look like magic.
-This makes Front End very interesting and fun for me, but I am also very curious about Back End so I invest time in it as well. 🪄</p>
+I am a very creative person and what I love the most about coding is to bring very cool magic-like ideas to life. 🪄</p>
+  <ul>👷 At the moment I am working hard in building my portfolio and deeping my JavaScript skills at The Odin Project and FreeCodeCamp.</ul>
   <ul>🐒 Last year I worked on a project to build a movement platform for an Argentinian movement coach which will be released this year using React/Python.
 At the moment is in the Deployment stage.</ul>
   <ul>👩‍💻 I participated in an internship at <a href="https://www.nocountry.tech">No Country</a> as a full-stack developer.
 We built an e-commerce website using Node.js/TypeScript</ul>
   <ul>🫀 Pronouns: she/her</ul>